Ponce de Leon Inlet Light: History

+In a memorial to Congress dated March 13, 1830, the inhabitants of Mosquito County and New Smyrna requested Congress to pass a law for the erection of a light house on South side of Mosquito Inlet.
+The act approved June 30, 1834, provided $11,000 for building of the lighthouse.

 The first lighthouse for what is now the Ponce de León Inlet was erected on the south side of Mosquito Inlet in 1835.
 Unfortunately, the oil for the lamp was never delivered, and soon after the tower was completed a strong storm washed much of the sand from around the base of the tower, weakening it.
 The Second Seminole War began soon after, and in December 1835 Seminole Indians attacked the lighthouse, smashing the glass in the lantern room and setting fire to its wooden stairs.
 The area was abandoned.
 The war prevented repairs from being made to the tower, and it collapsed the next year.

 There were many shipwrecks along the coast near the Mosquito Inlet, but it was not until 1883 that another effort was begun to place a light there.
 Completed in 1887 and located on the north side of the inlet, the new lighthouse was based on Light-House Board standard plans with modifications made for the specific site.
 Construction was supervised by Chief Engineer Orville E. Babcock until his death by drowning in the Mosquito Inlet in 1884.
 The tower was completed and the lamp, which could be seen 20 mi away, lit in 1887.